alexrudy/Cauldron/docs/Cauldron/internals.rst

 Cauldron Internals
 ==================

 This section documents a few internal features of the Cauldron API.
 The :ref:`types` explains how Cauldron provides type-spcific Keyword classes in a backend-independent way.
-The :ref:`registry` provides a collection of setup and teardown functions, as well as backend-specific implementations of Keyword and Service classes. :ref:`utilities` are small pieces of code which are not specific to Cauldron, but which are widely used.
+The :ref:`registry` provides a collection of setup and teardown functions, as well as backend-specific implementations of Keyword and Service classes. :ref:`entrypoints` describes the correct way to enable new or third-party backends with Cauldron. :ref:`utilities` are small pieces of code which are not specific to Cauldron, but which are widely used.
 Of particular note is :class:`~Cauldron.utils.callbacks.Callbacks` which provides a way to maintain weak-references to callback functions, and a quick way to call a set of callback functions with identical arguments.

 .. _types: